-Benefits of Affiliation with our Washington D.C.
-EB-5 Regional Center
+Benefits of Affiliation with our Washington, D.C., EB-5 Regional Center

-Immediate Ability to Raise EB-5 Capital in Washington D.C.
+Immediate Ability to Raise EB-5 Capital in Washington, D.C.

-Business affiliates of EB5 Affiliate Network, including our Washington D.C.
-EB-5 Regional Center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our regional centers.
-Click here to view our official approval listed on the United States Citizenship and Immigration Services Website.
+Business affiliates of EB5AN, including our Washington, D.C., EB-5 regional center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our USCIS-approved regional centers.

 Indirect Job Creation Calculations

-Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies, leading to higher job creation figures than direct non-regional center calculations of actual payroll employees.
+Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies.
+This leads to higher job creation figures than direct non-regional center calculations of actual payroll employees.

 Regional Center Affiliation Process

 The regional center affiliation process can be a fast solution and a great fit for those looking to begin a project immediately.
 The benefits of affiliating with a regional center make this an excellent choice for many project developers.

 Our experienced team will work with you to understand whether EB-5 funding is a good fit for your project and whether you qualify to affiliate with our regional centers.